samaaron/serial-port/README.md

 ## Installation

 The easiest way to to install serial-port is using cake.
 Cake has great support for native dependencies and serial-port makes use of RxTx which requires native libraries.
-With cake, you just need to add serial-port to your list of depenendencies in your project.clj and then run `cake deps`.
+With cake, you just need to add serial-port to your list of dependencies in your project.clj and then run `cake deps`

+    (defproject your-project "0.1.5"
+      :description "Your fabulous project that uses a serial connection" :dependencies [[org.clojure/clojure "1.2.0"]
+                     [serial-port "1.0.7"]])

+Where `1.0.7` is replaced with the version you wish to use.

 ## Usage